 Ravana is a mighty king, who ruled the island of Sri Lanka (about Sri Lanka) during the epoch of Ramayana.
-According to the historical information, King Ravana had ordered to build an advanced underground tunnel network connecting major cities during the Ramayana period.
-The underground tunnel network had been very useful for travelling within the country without confronting enemies and it was mainly intended to be used in case of a foreign invasion.
+According to the historical information, King Ravana had ordered to build an advanced underground tunnel network connecting major cities in Sri Lanka, during the Ramayana period.
+The underground tunnel network had been very useful for travelling within the country without confronting enemies overland and it was believed to be intended to be used in case of a foreign invasion.

 Reference Mawbima 2012.15.04